Ruijia-Zhang/Ruijia-Zhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👩‍🎓 About Me
-I am currently focusing on **Bio-inspired robot design, locomotion, robotic grasping, and manipulation**, as I pursue my Bachelor's degree in Mechanical Engineering at the School of Power and Mechanical Engineering, Wuhan University.
+I am currently focusing on **Bio-inspired robot design, grasping, manipulation, and locomotion**, as I pursue my Bachelor's degree in Mechanical Engineering at the School of Power and Mechanical Engineering, Wuhan University.
 Presently, I'm working on a research project supervised by [Prof. Miao Li(李淼)](https://miaoli.github.io/).

 I've received the National Scholarship twice, in 2021 and 2022, and was recognized as one of the "Top 10 Students" in my school.